Richard Carmona: Nomination

 President Bush nominated Carmona to become the 17th Surgeon General of the United States in March 2002.
 During the nomination process, Carmona was questioned about his management style and the amount of time it took him to become board-certified in his field.
 Carmona described himself as an "agent of change" willing to question the status quo, but that he always treated "patients, staff, and co-workers with respect."
-Senators on both sides of the aisle praised Carmona's qualifications and supported his nomination; he was confirmed by the U.S. Senate on July 23, 2002 by a vote of 98–0.
+Senators on both sides of the aisle praised Carmona's qualifications and supported his nomination; he was confirmed by the U.S. Senate on July 23, 2002, by a vote of 98–0.

 Secondhand smoke

 In 2006, Carmona released a landmark Surgeon General's report on the health effects of secondhand smoke.
 Carmona's report underlined the risks of secondhand smoke exposure, stating: "The debate is over.
 The science is clear: Secondhand smoke is not a mere annoyance, but a serious health hazard."
 The report encouraged the adoption of indoor smoking bans and noted that such bans did not appear to have a harmful economic effect on bars and restaurants.
-After leaving office, Carmona testified before Congress that the Bush Administration had tried for years to "water down" his findings on the dangers of secondhand smoke, and had pressured him not to testify in the tobacco industry's racketeering trial.
+After leaving office, Carmona testified before Congress that the Bush administration had tried for years to "water down" his findings on the dangers of secondhand smoke, and had pressured him not to testify in the tobacco industry's racketeering trial.

-In earlier testimony before the U.S. Congress, Carmona stated that he would not object to a ban on all tobacco products "if Congress chose to go that way."
-The Bush Administration distanced itself from this statement.
+In 2003 testimony before the U.S. Congress, Carmona had stated that he would not object to a ban on all tobacco products "if Congress chose to go that way."
+The Bush administration distanced itself from this statement.

 Post-Surgeon General career

-Carmona is currently vice chairman of the Canyon Ranch resort and spa company, president of the non-profit Canyon Ranch Institute, and a professor at the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
-He is currently in-charge of Covid-19 response at the University of Arizona.
-On June 16, 2010, Ross University School of Medicine named Carmona to its Board of Trustees.

 In 2006, Republicans attempted to recruit Carmona to run for Congress in Arizona's 8th congressional district, but he declined.

+On June 16, 2010, Ross University School of Medicine named Carmona to its board of trustees.

-On October 25, 2013 Carmona joined the Herbalife Board of Directors.
+On October 25, 2013, Carmona joined the Herbalife Board of Directors.
 Dr. Carmona commented, "As a scientist and medical professional, I was first attracted by the depth and breadth of Herbalife's commitment to excellence in nutrition science.
 As a business person, my due diligence showed me a company of integrity with a good business plan.
 As the son of poor emigrant parents, I am elated to see the opportunities Herbalife offers to families in health-disparate and economically underserved communities."

+As of 2020 Carmona was vice chairman of the Canyon Ranch resort and spa company, president of the non-profit Canyon Ranch Institute, and a professor at the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
+He is in-charge of COVID-19 response at the University of Arizona.

-On September 6, 2021 Carmona joined the McKesson Board of Directors as a new independent director, as well as the Board of Directors Compensation and Compliance Committees.
+On September 6, 2021, Carmona joined the McKesson Corporation's board of directors as a new independent director and the Board of Directors Compensation and Compliance Committees.